 You will need one-time ticket or a day ticket for the buses and trams.
 Its price depends of the zones you need to be include in it.

-The above tourist attractions are only a small part of the bigger offer, which Augsburg can surprises you with.
-The city is a great stop for a day, so don’t say no to it too quickly.
-Augsburg is also a nice stop-over if visiting the Legoland theme park, which is just around 30 minutes drive by car away.
+There are many more tourist attractions in Augsburg, which can squeeze in your one day travel itinerary, but sometimes less is more.
+The city is also a nice stop-over if visiting the Legoland theme park, which is just around 30 minutes drive by car away.